HagOrMan/Tutorials/BashAliases.md

 I'm trying to keep this short and sweet, so hopefully the above gives enough inspiration to get you building without overloading the details. **At the end of the day, you will build what is best for you,** and maybe you'll find a better way to do things (and please let me know if you do).

 Feel free to open an issue on this repo if you want any help or have questions for me!

+# Extra Resources
+\[1\] While Git Bash is the most lightweight Unix-like terminal on Windows that I've found, some alternatives exist.
+Windows has what's called [**Windows Subsystem for Linux (WSL)**](https://learn.microsoft.com/en-us/windows/wsl/install) that allows you to install a Linux distribution with much more functionality than Git Bash (but is conversely less lightweight).